plochoidysis-ojwege/eNSP-labs/README.md

 ## Navigating the Repository

-- **Table of Contents**: Click any lab in the list above to jump right to that section.
+- **Table of Contents**: Click a lab in the list above to jump right to that section.
-- **Objectives**: Each lab starts with a brief list of what I aimed to learn.
+- **Objectives**: Each lab begins with brief objectives.
-- **Topology Diagrams**: Get a quick visual overview of the network setup for each exercise.
+- **Topology Diagrams**: Get a visual overview of the network setup for each exercise.
-- **Configuration Steps**: Follow the commands and (soon) add screenshots that show how each lab is set up.
+- **Configuration Steps**: If you choose to,Follow the commands and add screenshots that show how each lab is set up.
-- **Verification**: Check how I confirmed the lab worked—through tests like ping results and routing tables.
+- **Verification**: Confirm if the lab works, through ping , tracert and confirming in the routing tables.
 - **Personal Notes**: I've added my own notes and observations as I progressed.
-- **Resources**: Find extra documentation and guides in the Resources section at the end.
+- **Resources**: I have included links to documentation and guides in the Resources section at the end.

 ---